danbetea/nst-experiments/README.md

 with $a_{ijk}(X)$ the value of the activation tensor at level $\ell$ on input $X$ (either $C$ or $G$), and it usually has shape (assuming a channel last approach) $n_h \times n_w \times n_c$ where $n_h$ is the height of the image at that stage (likewise $n_w$ stands for width, $n_c$ for the number of channels).
 Finally $\delta_\ell$'s are weights to be chosed for the appropriate layers.
 Each measures how important the respective layer is.

+**Remark.** The pre-trained neural network here (for the sake of clarity, one of VGG16 or VGG19) is used as a distance function computing machine.
+That is, it is used to compute the loss function, and it is sometimes referred to as the *loss neural network*.

-**Important remark.** In the description above, NST takes $C$ and $S$ as inputs, and manipulates $C$ into a successive number of $G$'s until some convergence is reached.
+**Remark.** In the description above, NST takes $C$ and $S$ as inputs, and manipulates $C$ into a successive number of $G$'s until some convergence is reached.
 One can equally start with a random noise image $X$ instead of $C$ and do the procedure just described, or with a combination of $C+X$ for some random noise image $X$.
 More importantly, one can *and should* experiment with all sorts of starting points as far as esthetics is concerned if time and other resources permit.

 ## Models and experiments